utelecon/utelecon.github.io/en/utokyo_account/mfa/index.md

 ### Step 4: Try Signing In

-The last step of the initial setup procedure is checking that you can sign in to your UTokyo Accouwt using MFA.
+The last step of the initial setup procedure is to check that you can sign in to your UTokyo Account using MFA.

 1. Access the [UTokyo Account Sign-in page](https://login.adm.u-tokyo.ac.jp/utokyoaccount).
 2. **Only for users taken to the "UTokyo Account Service Directory" page** (Users who see the sign-in screen can skip this step): Click the circle in the upper-right corner that shows either your user photo, initials, or an icon of a person.
 Then click "Sign out".